wintermeyer/version-bump/README.md

-# version-bump
+# Version bump

-GitHub Action which bumps the version number.
+GitHub Action which bumps the minor version number in `mix.exs`.